The Brandeis Materials Research in Science and Engineering Center (MRSEC) funds research within Interdisciplinary Research Groups.

 - Research Vision and Plan: While living systems routinely achieve size-controlled assembly, synthetic approaches lag far behind.
 IRG1: Self-Limiting Assembly adopts a bioinspired approach to develop a suite of building blocks which undergo equilibrium self-assembly that self-terminates at tunable finite-sized structures without requiring external control.

-- Group Leader: Michael Hagan
+- Group Leaders: Michael Hagan and Ben Rogers

 - Research Vision and Plan: To transform materials science by developing controllable far-from-equilibrium materials that crawl, flow, swim and walk, and thus mimic essential traits of living biological organisms.